 Getting copies of listed documents: Some of the Web sites posting docket sheets provide links directly to the materials listed on the docket sheet.
 Alternatively Courtlink, Bloomberg Law and CourtExpress let you order a pickup online.
 However, I recommend calling the Court first, because you may be able to order a PDF over the phone with a credit card, which would be faster and cheaper.
 Alternatively, you can mail off a check to the Court to pay for the copies, or you could call a document retrieval service to order a pick-up.

-Case Monitoring: At the Federal level, PACER allows low-cost monitoring for selected courts.
-CourtExpress, Bloomberg Law and Courtlink have their own "Alert" services.
-A few state courts have their own monitoring services as well, including those listed by the National Center for State Courts.
+Case Tracking: At the Federal level, PACER allows low-cost tracking for selected courts.
+CourtExpress, Bloomberg Law, PacerPro, Docket Alarm and Courtlink have their own "Alert" services.
+A few state courts have their own monitoring services as well.

 False claims cases are sealed when they are first filed and get unsealed only months or years later.
 This means they can get missed by regular docket alerts.
 Courtlink has special False Claims Reports that identify these cases are they are unsealed.